 Stonefield Square is an 80,866 square foot grocery-anchored retail centre located at 10490 Shelbyville Road, Louisville, Kentucky.
-The single-story centre consists of three freestanding buildings, including the primary inline shopping centre that contains local and national tenants including The Fresh Market and Anytime Fitness.
-Stonefield Square was originally constructed in 1979 and subsequently renovated in 2000 and is 86% occupied.
+The single-story centre consists of three freestanding buildings.
+Stonefield Square was originally constructed in 1979 and subsequently renovated in 2000 and is 62% occupied.